dewski/tolk/README.md

 * Hopes of being able to support any database with an adapter rather than support just for ActiveRecord.
 * The ability to translate database records rather than just static text with class methods on models.
+* Track hits and misses, optional sample rates
+* Support for Redis & Heroku out of the box
+* If you have a Google Translate key, you can use that to ease the process of translating the site

 Tolk
 ====